The Legal Aid Society’s Internship & Fellowship Program allows law students and recent graduates to make equal access to justice a reality.

 Opportunities

-Spring 2026 Internship Positions are now available:
+Summer 2026 Positions are now available.

 Elder & Disability Justice Initiative